janbien/laura/wp-content/plugins/lazy-blocks/readme.md

 #### Features ####

-* Create blocks with output code
+* Create custom blocks with output code
-* Create blocks for meta custom fields
+* Create custom blocks for meta custom fields
 * Handlebars used for blocks output
 * Export to PHP
 * Show controls in block content / inspector